InsightDataScience/Sherlock/README.md

 Michaniki is currently serveing as RESTful APIs without front-end UI.

+TO DO:
+* put trainer to celery worker
+* test the retraining API

 ---
 ## Development
 Everything is wrapped in Docker, here are the core packages used in *Michaniki*.